burtchell/dotfiles/README.md

 ## `~/.extra`

-If you have any extra commands and configurations that need to be loaded without forking/pushing to this repo, put them in `~/.extra`.
-This file will be untracked and can be used to add anything private.
-My `/.config/fish/config.fish` script will invoke this using bash every time fish starts up.
-Here's what mine looks like:
+Any private commands/configurations that need to be loaded without forking/pushing to this repo, can be put in `~/.extra`.
+This file will be untracked and sourced by `.zshrc`.
+For example:

 ```
 GIT_AUTHOR_NAME="Brandon Alexander Burtchell"